Zapain is commonly prescribed for moderate to severe pain and is an opioid drug.

 Data collected from prospective cohort studies suggest that opioids delay returning to work after injury and may prolong functional recovery or worsen physical functioning.

-A Danish cross-sectional study also indicates that opioid users are associated with poorer quality of life, employment status, increased healthcare use, and worse pain than non-opioid users 4
+A Danish cross-sectional study also indicates that opioid users are associated with poorer quality of life, employment status, increased healthcare use, and worse pain than non-opioid users.

-Long-term use of drugs such as Zapain can also cause chronic constipation and depression.
-Additionally, due to tolerance developing, a person may also find themselves turning to illicit Class A opioids.
+Long-term use of these pills can also cause chronic constipation and depression.
+Also, due to developing tolerance, a person may turn to illicit Class A opioids.

 Zapain addiction and treatment

-Whilst Zapain can be taken safely by the majority of people under medical care, a minority will be predisposed to developing an addiction.
+Whilst most people under medical care can take the tablet safely, a minority will be predisposed to developing an addiction.

 Forms of Zapain abuse include: